Beverley, South Australia: Geography

 The suburb is mainly bounded by Port Road, East Avenue, Ledger Road and Grange Road.

 History

-Beverley incorporates the formerly separate suburb of York, site of the skin and fertiliser works of Crompton and Sons.
+The township of Beverley now a suburb of Adelaide was laid out for Edward Stevens by his attorney, John Morphett in 1849 on section 395, Hundred of Yatala, Beverley incorporates the formerly separate suburb of York and site of the skin and fertiliser works of Crompton and Sons.
 Other once important manufacturing businesses of the area were Pope Products Ltd. on Princess Street, Adelaide Potteries Ltd. on Toogood Avenue and a number of independent brickworks.

-Beverley Post Office was open from 1 January 1881 until 1901.
+The Beverley Post Office was open from 1 January 1881 until 1901.